davegreenwood/davegreenwood.github.io/notes/sshfs.md

-# Using SSHFS to mount drives on a heterogeneous network.
+# Using SSHFS to mount drives on a heterogeneous network

 It is not always possible to create shared folders or drives - especially with the correct protocol.
 If connection via ssh is possible, then a drive, or any directory, can be mounted using *SSHFS*.

 ## Installation

 SSHFS needs to be installed on the client machine

 ### Linux